 This post may contain affiliate links, which means I will earn a small commission if you purchase through my link at no extra cost to you.
 Please see full disclosure for more information.

 But first, it’s worth mentioning that there are two other airports close to Paris; Orly Airport (ORY) and Beauvais-Tillé Airport (BVA).
 These are smaller airports that primarily serve domestic and European flights, as well as low-cost carriers such as WizzAir and RyanAir.
-However, this blog post is dedicated to Charles de Gaulle Airport (CDG) specifically, which is also known as Roissy Airport, the largest and busiest airport in Paris.
+However, this blog post will be focusing specifically on how to get from Charles de Gaulle to Paris, which is also known as CDG or Roissy Airport, the largest and busiest airport in Paris.

 How to Get From Charles de Gaulle to Paris